thorntail/thorntail/release/HOWTO_RELEASE.md

 * Login to https://ci.wildfly-swarm.io/

+* Ensure "thorntail-linux", "thorntail-windows", "thorntail-deploy", "thorntail-examples-linux" and "thorntail-examples-windows" are all passing before continuing with release.

 * Trigger a build of https://ci.wildfly-swarm.io/view/Release/job/thorntail-release/build?delay=0sec
     * Specifying release and next version (with -SNAPSHOT suffix), for example, 2.0.0.Final and 2.0.1.Final-SNAPSHOT.